 It has more than the static glitch photography filters like Scanlines and RGB shift.
 It also features moving effects such as Jitter and Wobble.

 If you want to have more control over your work, we’ll show you how to distort your photo in Photoshop as well.

-Then resize the picture to fit the dimensions of your glitch photo background.
+Then resize.
+Use ‘Transform tool‘ (Ctrl/Cmd + T) to fit the picture’s dimensions to your glitch photo background.
 After that, you can go ahead and start editing.

 Feel free to add more bars with varying thickness and repeat the process until you’re satisfied.

 The final step is adding a glitch background that resembles a 3D RGB shift effect.
 First, duplicate your image three times.
 Then right-click on the first layer and select ‘Blending Options‘.

 When you’re done, deselect the ‘Green Channel‘ under ‘Advanced Blending‘.